Facebook rape stirs questions about witnessing crimes online

 The biblical parable of the good Samaritan tells of a man who is beaten and robbed, then left wounded by the roadside.
 A Levite and a priest walk by, offering no assistance.
 A Samaritan eventually stops to care for the man.
 Some state laws that spell out witness obligations and liabilities are called good Samaritan laws.
 They are also sometimes referred as duty-to-rescue laws and duty-to-report laws.

 Among the best known recent instances of witness inaction happened in 1964, when Kitty Genovese was fatally stabbed outside her New York City apartment.
 Reports at the time alleged that dozens of witnesses saw the attack or heard the young woman scream but did nothing.
-The slaying focused a national spotlight on the obligations of witnesses to a crime, although those initial accounts were later called into question.
+While many researchers later concluded those accounts were exaggerated and even incorrect on key details, the slaying did focus a national spotlight on the obligations of witnesses to a crime.

 STATES WITH LAWS